33 Reasons To Lose Weight Besides Fitting Into Your Old Jeans

 Your Complexion Will Clear Up

 Toss out those creams and serums!
 If you suffer from skin issues such as psoriasis, eczema, or acne, dropping a few pounds may help your complexion clear up.
-That's because nutrients found in healthy foods have been proven to possess beautifying benefits—like these 25 Foods That Give You Glowing Skin.
-(Not to mention, you're also probably eschewing sugar, which is known to break down the amino acids in the proteins that keep skin looking supple and young: collagen and elastin.)
+That’s because nutrients found in healthy foods have been proven to possess beautifying benefits.
+(Not to mention, you’re also probably eschewing sugar, which is known to break down the amino acids in the proteins that keep skin looking supple and young: collagen and elastin.)

 Plus, if you’re eating more fiber and probiotics, such as yogurt with live active cultures, you’re likely improving your gut health as well.
 Because our microbiome helps regulate our immune system, its health plays an important role in combating inflammatory skin conditions.
 Experts believe that administering probiotics can help to reduce patients’ levels of inflammatory proteins and alleviate skin condition symptoms.